Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/NPCs/The Library/The Librarians/Tibword Phirin.md

 # Profile

-> [!recite|clean no-t]
+> [!boxed|no-t]
 > A handsome half-elf with brown hair pushed back past his pointed ears and a neatly trimmed beard.
 He wears a long reddish-brown trench coat and stands with a casual demeanour and easy smile.
 >^IntroText

 ### Description